testedminds/lein-topology/README.md

 ![](./data/lein-topology-28cf190.svg)

-This diagram was created in [Cytoscape](http://www.cytoscape.org/) with data obtained by running `lein-topology` on itself.
+This diagram was created with data obtained by running `lein-topology` on itself using [sandbook](https://www.github.com/bobbyno/sandbook), v360dd2b.

 The visulization was designed to highlight several attributes of the system: